tusharshahrs/pulumi-homelab/azure-native-workshop/01-iac/02-configuring-azure.md

 pulumi config set azure:location eastus2
 ```

-Feel free to choose any Azure region that supports the services used in these labs ([see this infographic](https://azure.microsoft.com/en-us/global-infrastructure/regions/) for the most upto date list of available regions).
-Here is the list of regions:
+Feel free to choose any Azure region that supports the services used in these labs ([see this infographic](https://azure.microsoft.com/en-us/global-infrastructure/regions/) for current list of available regions).
+A list of some of the regions:

 ```
 centralus,eastasia,southeastasia,eastus,eastus2,westus,westus2,northcentralus,southcentralus,